Toalaah/dotfiles/readme.md

 Some programs that I will install on the side include, but are not limited to:

 - Visual Studio Code
-- Typora, for writing and viewing markdown files
 - Skim (really nice pdf-viewer for auto-rendering latex pdfs on vim writes)
 - Alfred, just plain better than spotlight